Billed as “the largest Youth Week event in the Lower Mainland, North Vancouver’s CityFest features live music, a BBQ, skateboarding, prizes and games.

 Youth CityFest in North Vancouver

 CityFest is a one-day festival that’s popular with families, older kids and youth.
-In past years it has been held in the parking lot of Centennial Theatre by the skateboard park at 2300 Lonsdale Avenue.
+In past years it has been held in the parking lot of Centennial Theatre by the skateboard park at 2300 Lonsdale Avenue (by Harry Jerome Rec Centre).
 In 2020, however, it was going to take place at the Shipyards by the waterfront not far from Lonsdale Quay.

 CityFest is a free festival held annually on the first Saturday in May.
-It usually runs from around 11:00 to 4:00 pm.
+It ran from 11:00 am until 3:00 pm on May 7th in 2022.

 Live Music at CityFest

-In addition to its skateboarding competition, CityFest features live music on a couple of different stages.
-Performers are local youth bands, singers, dancers and other entertainers who sign up for between around 10 minutes and an hour each to be on stage.
+In addition to its skateboarding competition, CityFest features live music on a couple of different stages most years.
+Performers are local youth bands, singers, dancers and other entertainers who sign up for stage time.

 The quality of the performances varies, but it is generally fairly good.
 What makes the event special is the fact that so many youth get the opportunity to perform.

-To give you an idea of what to expect, the live entertainment schedule for 2019 was the following (and the 2021 lineup will hopefully be similar):
+To give you an idea of what you might be able to expect, the live entertainment schedule for 2019 was the following:

 - 10:00 am – Sabrina Simmons